msamsu/services/README.md

 -----

 * Installs all to /var/www/(nginx|uwsgi)-compiled
-* Only creates init scripts to /etc/init.d/ but does NOT add them to rc.d by default
+* Only creates init scripts to /etc/init.d/ but does NOT add them to rc.d and does not start them by default
 * Configuration can be found in /var/www/(nginx|uwsgi)-compiled/conf